 Right to Appeal a Dismissal Decision

 A student has the right to appeal a dismissal decision.
-He/ she may do so by submitting a petition to the Office or the Academic Dean of VACU.
+He/she may do so by submitting a petition to the Office or the Academic Dean of VACU.
 The form must be completed and filed by the student within seven (7) days of having been notified in writing that he or she is being dismissed from VACU and in no later than the first day of classes in the semester in which the dismissal is to take effect.
-Upon submitting the petition to appeal the dismissal decision, the student will be scheduled to meet with the Academic Committee of VACU in order to discuss his or her academic progress and plan.
+Upon submitting the petition to appeal the dismissal decision, the student will be scheduled to meet with the Academic Dean of VACU in order to discuss his or her academic progress and plan.
 A final decision regarding the outcome of the student’s appeal will be communicated at this meeting.
-If a student seeks to be reinstated for the semester into which the dismissal is to take effect, he/she must meet with the Academic Committee before the Wednesday of the second week of the semester.
+If a student seeks to be reinstated for the semester into which the dismissal is to take effect, he/she must meet with the Academic Dean before the Wednesday of the second week of the semester.
 After that date, appeals will be considered for the subsequent semester.